OuraniaSem/SpiFlash/README.md

 - JSON file (.json):
   contains metadata about each trial, including:
   a.
 Trial number and type
   b.
 Amplitude and Frequency of the stimulus

+## Running the GUI
+To launch the GUI:
+1. Open a terminal (Anaconda Prompt or system terminal)
+2. Navigate to the SpiFlash directory
+3. Run: python gui.py

 ## Features
 - Behavioral data extraction